 KLH Model Five Review

-KLH, originally owned by Japan’s Kyocera, produced the Model Five between 1968 and 1977, speakers that are still considered one of the most popular in the U.S. market, where they sold the most.
-The original KLH no longer exists today, but the right to use its name a few years ago went to former high-ranking Klipsch and Voxx Electronics employees.
-They transferred the headquarters of this new-old brand to America and continued where KLH left off in the late 1980s.
+KLH, originally owned by Japan’s Kyocera, made the Model Five speakers between 1968 and 1977.
+These speakers were incredibly popular in the U.S. market.
+The original KLH no longer exists, but a few years ago, former high-ranking employees from Klipsch and Voxx Electronics got the rights to use the KLH name.
+They moved the headquarters of this revived brand to America and picked up where KLH left off in the late 1980s.

 KLH Model Five Review